-(iii) Section 15 - Discrimination

-- 87. To establish a prima facie breach of s.
-15(1) of the Charter, the petitioners must demonstrate that the impugned law or state action: - a. on its face or in its impact, creates a distinction based on enumerated or analogous grounds; and - b. imposes burdens or denies a benefit in a manner that has the effect of reinforcing, perpetuating, or exacerbating disadvantage.10 - 88.
-A personal choice to refuse vaccination is not an enumerated or analogous ground. - 89.
-The Orders do not impose a burden or deny a benefit that have the effect of reinforcing, perpetuating, or exacerbating disadvantage to the petitioners. - (iv) Section 1: The Orders Proportionately Balanced Charter Rights - 90.
+- (iii) Section 15 Discrimination - 102.
+To establish a prima facie breach of s.
+15(1) of the Charter, the petitioners must demonstrate that the impugned law or state action: - a. on its face or in its impact, creates a distinction based on enumerated or analogous grounds; and - b. imposes burdens or denies a benefit in a manner that has the effect of reinforcing, perpetuating, or exacerbating disadvantage. - 103.
+A personal choice to refuse vaccination is not an enumerated or analogous ground. - 104.
+The Orders do not impose a burden or deny a benefit that have the effect of reinforcing, perpetuating, or exacerbating disadvantage to the petitioners. - (iv) Section 1: The Orders Proportionately Balanced Charter Rights - 105.
 Alternatively, if the Orders do infringe the petitioners' rights under ss.
-2(a), 7 or 15 of the Charter, all of which is denied, the Orders are reasonable and reflect a proportionate balancing of the Charter rights at play with the objectives of the Orders.11 - 91.
-In making the Health Care Orders, Dr. Henry was guided by the principles applicable to public health decision making, and in particular, that public health interventions be proportionate to the threat faced and that measures should not exceed those necessary to address the actual risk. - 92.
-The Orders are continually revised and reassessed to respond to current scientific evidence and epidemiological conditions in British Columbia. - 93.
-In making the Orders, Dr. Henry specifically recognized and considered constitutionally-protected interests including rights and freedoms guaranteed by the Charter.
+2(a), 7 or 15 of the Charter, all of which is denied, the Orders are reasonable and reflect a proportionate balancing of the Charter rights at play with the objectives of the Orders. - 106.
+In making the Health Care Orders, Dr. Henry was guided by the principles applicable to public health decision making, and in particular, that public health interventions be proportionate to the threat faced and that measures should not exceed those necessary to address the actual risk.